loveencounterflow/Species-Characterum-Sinensium/README.md

 * 3x triplex
 * 4x quadruplex
 * cpx. circumplexus (surrounding)
-* l.ang. linguæ anglicæ, in English
+* l.Ang. linguæ Anglicæ, in English
 * crc. correctus (or conrectus) (for convenient or conventional forms that are written or quoted in place of the more historically more correct forms, eg. 殳 ⿱几又 Mensula (crc. lanceola) dextræ (ie. what is quoted